With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 1: Create Your Impact Network Account

-That’s REI’s only platform — you can’t use ShareASale or Commission Junction.
+That’s REI’s only platform, so you can’t use ShareASale or Commission Junction.

-Fill out the usual stuff — business details, tax info, contact details.
+Fill out the usual stuff such as business details, tax info, contact details, etc.

 If you’re new to affiliate marketing, just register as a sole proprietor using your real name.

 Pick how you want to get paid during signup.
-Direct deposit usually has lower minimums than checks.
+Direct deposit usually has lower minimums than checks, which is something to bear in mind.

 2: Build Your Application Profile